Attention-based Quantum Tomography

 Our target state both in experiment and in classical simulations will be the $N_q$-qubit Greenberger-Horne-Zeilinger (GHZ) state

 with system sizes ranging from $N_q=3$ to $90$ qubits.
 We choose the GHZ because it is a pure state of interest for quantum communication protocols and we can benchmark our results against others in the literature, including those that do not reconstruct the full density matrix \cite{carrasquilla2019reconstructing, huang2020shadow}.
-In this work, we use the Pauli-4 POVM \cite{carrasquilla2019reconstructing}, which is easily measured in the IBMQ quantum computers.

 A comprehensive measure of reconstruction is the quantum fidelity